Are Electric Skillets Dishwasher Safe?

 How to Clean an Electric Skillet

-After the purchase, it is necessary to wash your new piece of kitchenware before you start using it.
-This will remove the dust and other impurities from the manufacturing process.
+It is necessary to wash your new piece of kitchenware before you start using it.
+Washing will remove dust and other impurities from the manufacturing process.
 You need to detach the pan from the base before washing as the electrical parts are not suitable for contact with water.
 Make sure to wash the lid, also.
 Wash the pan in the sink with lukewarm water and mild detergent.
 Rinse with clean water and allow it to dry completely.

 2. Cleaning After Each Use